keyfm/eva/trpm8/readme.md

 Rscript src/get_meanT_CRUdata.r
 ```
 ## Natural Selection Signatures and Genotype Population info (Table 1)
-summary statisitics calculated as described in manuscript
+summary statistics calculated as described in manuscript
 all data for Table 1 can be generated with following R script

 ```